 Short Definition:

-An FCDR consists of a long, stabilised record of uncertainty-quantified sensor observations that are calibrated to physical units and located in time and space, together with all ancillary and lower-level instrument data used to calibrate and locate the observations and to estimate uncertainty.
+An FCDR consists of a sufficiently long, stabilised in most cases multi-instrument record of [ideally uncertainty-quantified] sensor observations that are calibrated to physical units and located in time and space. [, together with all ancillary and lower-level instrument data used to calibrate and locate the observations and to estimate uncertainty.]

 Explanation and further guidance: